AbeleAtresso/Learning-Journal-/Revisions_And_The_Cloud.md

 or you can clone a repository into a directory with another name of your choosing,

    $ git clone URL filename

+##### Short messages
+   git commit -m "Short message"
+This command will allow you to add a short message.

 #### Check file Status
    $ git status - use to see what chages are made to your repostory.